 Program for Alternative Learning Styles (PALS)

 Like many other top colleges for dyslexics, Limestone offers a robust, fee-based support program that is designed to meet the diverse needs of students with many different learning disabilities.
 But despite the ambitious breadth of the school’s Program for Alternative Learning Styles (PALS), it still manages to target a number of issues that plague dyslexics specifically.
 These include writing workshops, supervised study halls, and a one-credit course on study strategies, among other services.
 Qualifying undergrads even receive supplementary academic advising (with a focus on individual learning needs) and personal test proctors.
-It’s no wonder the program boasts such a remarkable success rate; as of 2015, nearly 90% of participants had a GPA of 2.0 or higher!
+It’s no wonder the program boasts such a remarkable success rate; nearly 90% of participants have a GPA of 2.0 or higher!

 Net Price: $22,324/yr

 3. Curry College

 Program for Advancement of Learning (PAL)

 Like the SALT Center, Curry College’s Program for Advancement of Learning (PAL) is one of the leading support programs for undergraduates with learning disabilities.
 In fact, PAL is so widely regarded that nearly 20% of every incoming class enrolls in the program!
 But unlike SALT (and most other competing programs), PAL actually features its own curriculum, which introduces enrolled undergraduates to a number of innovative learning strategies.
 PAL is also notable for its ample and affordable scholarships for dyslexia, which are available on a merit- as well as need-based basis.